 My ultimate hope in the work I do is to help others recognize their significance in the world, work towards self-acceptance, and help guide them toward living in a more peaceful way.

 My therapy style is interactive, gentle and assertive.
-Through the eclectic use of Expressive Arts, Humanistic Psychology, Behavioral & Cognitive modalities, and Intersectional Feminism, I offer a non-judgmental space to help navigate experience, change, and relationships.
+I offer a non-judgmental space to help navigate experience, change, and relationships.

 By definition, a Marriage and Family Therapist helps clients improve their ability to navigate relationships.
 Together, we develop a relationship very different from most others outside of the therapy office.